For annual SEND report please go to 'Links' at the bottom of this page

 How will my child be included in activities outside the classroom?

-Wherever possible the school ensures that out of school activities and visits are accessible to children with additional needs.
+Wherever possible the school ensures that out-of-school activities and visits are accessible to children with additional needs.

 How will the school help children and young people transfer to the next phase of education?

 Individual transition programmes are designed for children with additional needs as required.
-These are overseen by the SENCO.
+These are overseen by the SENDCO.
 Often children with SEND have been used as ambassadors, making early and frequent visits to high school and reporting back to the rest of the class.

 How are the school’s resources/funding allocated and matched to children’s needs?